Below is an excerpt from the book How to Sell More Online: 40 Tips for the Small Online Entrepreneur:

 - If so, how prominently are they placed on your site?

 - Why are the visitors not finding these products?

 Take note of the products that visitors are searching for that you do not carry.
 You may be missing out on sales opportunities given the demand for the product.
 Also, your users may be using different terms than what you have named your products.
 If so, consider adding those terms in your search dictionary or in the product description themselves.

 Find the hottest and trending products to sell

 One of the best ways to increase your sales from your web store is to find products with huge demand that you can sell with good margins.
 Consider selling the hottest and trending products.

-There are a number of analytics tools that you can use to help you research on the best products to sell.
-These tools mine the Web and online marketplaces to give you data on price competition, trending products, top performing new products, among others.
+There are a number of analytics tools that you can use to help you research the best products to sell.
+These tools mine the Web and online marketplaces to give you data on price competition, trending products, top-performing new products, among others.

 These tools are extremely useful in helping you shape your product catalog.
 Examples of these tools include Terrapeak and Trendosaur.
 You can also check out publications that track and report on emerging trends such as TrendWatching.com, TrendHunter.com, SpringWise.com, among others.